 Come along as we carefully examine how VR could change the way we work, host large gatherings, and more.

-In the times we are currently facing, there is a lot of uncertainty.
-From SXSW to the Olympics, nothing seems to be safe from cancelation as our understanding of the COVID-19 pandemic grows.
+In the times we are currently facing, there is a lot of uncertainty around what the future will be.
+From SXSW to the Olympics, nothing is safe from cancelation as our understanding of the COVID-19 pandemic grows.

 Similarly, in the workplace, employees across the world have had to quickly adapt to the new reality of working from home.